grames02/chess/notes.md

 The only thing that I have left is the pieces and how they individually move.
 I'm following the class advice and making a piece calculator file, which I can referrence.
 I might work on it for a bit longer.
 We'll see if I get any breakthroughs.

 Alrighty, it's a little past 1 AM and I'm calling it.
 I didn't make any of the piece movement patterns yet.
 However, I have setup where they will be implemented and essentially made a skeleton of my ChessPieceCalculator code.
 I'll wrap it up in the morning.

+# 6/30/2025 Part 2

+## What Was Accomplished

+Now I'm finalizing the piece movement.
+I deicded it'd be easier to create an in bounds calculator.
+Then for all the pieces I can use this code to either include or exclude a position.

+I've completed the King movement pattern.
+Now I'll be doing the others, however I will have to implement a while loop since their movement range is greater than 1.
+I will base many of them off of the king though.